apereo/cas/docs/cas-server-documentation/developer/Sec-Vuln-Response.md

 ### Security Fixes

-The CAS application security group encourages all reporters to not include instructions and steps to reproduce and verify a reported issue, but to also include and propose fixes in form of patch files that are shared privately with the group in the same issue report.
+The CAS application security group encourages all reporters to not only include instructions and steps to reproduce and verify a reported issue, but to also include and propose fixes in form of patch files that are shared privately with the group in the same issue report.
 Most, if not all, security fixes that are applied to the CAS codebase, regardless of contribution type (i.e. direct developer commit or outsider contribution), are almost always made privately.
 The details of the fix and application of the patch are kept privately, and are not exposed in the public